Blobfolio/riprip/README.md

 # Refine the original rip.
 riprip

-# You can also automate a certain number of extra passes by using --refine.
-# The following, for example, will run through each track up to 5
-# (1 + 4 extra) times.
+# If you plan to re-rip several times, you can automate the process with the
+# -p/--passes option:
-riprip --refine 4
+riprip --passes 3
 ```

 As before, if problem tracks remain after the re-rip, open the cue sheet in CUETools, etc.